programminghistorian/jekyll/lessons/working-with-text-files.md

 print 'hello world'
 ```

-The Python programming language is object-oriented.
+The Python programming language is *object-oriented*.
 That is to say that
-it is constructed around a special kind of entity, an object, which
+it is constructed around a special kind of entity, an *object*, which
-contains both data and a number of methods for accessing and altering
+contains both *data* and a number of *methods* for accessing and altering
 that data.
 Once an object is created, it can interact with other
 objects.

-In the example above, we see one kind of object, the string “hello
+In the example above, we see one kind of object, the *string* "hello
-world”.
+world".
 The string is the sequence of characters enclosed by quotes.
 You
 can write a string one of three ways:

 ```